 More than just an archive, Sandooka Museum is an evolving experience.
 It preserves culture while enabling a dynamic exploration of its depth and interwoven nature, making history and tradition feel alive.

-When the American Center invited me to create an Independence Day exhibition, I reflected on what independence truly means.
-While we celebrate freedom, many marginalized communities in India see little change.
-True freedom is about ongoing struggles.
+When the American Center invited us to create an Independence Day exhibition, the team reflected on what independence truly means.
+While freedom is widely celebrated, many marginalized communities in India continue to struggle, seeing little change.
+True freedom is not just a historical milestone—it is an ongoing fight for dignity, opportunity, and equality.

-To highlight this, I collaborated with Kutumb Foundation, asking children from marginalized backgrounds, “What does independence mean to you?”
-Their art captured hopes, dreams, and personal definitions of freedom.
+To highlight this reality, we collaborated with Kutumb Foundation, asking children from underserved backgrounds, “What does independence mean to you?”
+Their responses, expressed through art, captured personal definitions of freedom, hope, and dreams.

 These artworks became an interactive installation—a floating mosaic of aspirations.
-As visitors step in, a silhouette in their shape reveals individual artworks.
-To see the full picture, multiple people must stand together.
+As visitors step in, a silhouette in their shape reveals individual pieces of art.
+But to see the full picture, multiple people must stand together.

-Azaadi reflects freedom, inclusion, and the idea that true independence is realized when we come together.
+Azaadi is a reflection on freedom, inclusion, and the idea that true independence is only realized when we come together.

-Seeing the scale of these sextortion scams, I took the idea to Goethe-Institut, who supported the project.
-That’s how Pooja Is Calling was born—an AI-powered awareness campaign using chatbots, pop culture, and music to educate people about digital safety.
+Realizing the scale of sextortion scams across India, the idea was taken to Goethe-Institut, which supported the project.
+This led to the creation of Pooja Is Calling—an AI-powered awareness campaign that uses chatbots, pop culture, and music to educate people about digital safety in an engaging and accessible way.

 What started as a scam became a wake-up call.